DurinPavel/DurinPavel/README_EN.md

         </h1>
         <h2 align="justify">
             <i>
                 For almost 20 years I have been engaged in analytics in the field of budget accounting, internal control and internal financial audit.
-At the moment, I have decided to change the type of my activity and am studying in Netology (Russia) under the program of the professional retraining program, in the specialty «Data Scientist: from scratch to middle»
+I decided to change my occupation and develop in a new direction that will allow you to use the accumulated professional experience in combined with advanced technologies.
+Now I am studying in Netology (Russia) according to the program professional retraining, in the specialty "Data Scientist: from scratch to middle"
             </i>
         </h2>
         <hr>